 During the review of the objectionable items Registers, it should be seen that the expenditure is not kept under objection for unduly long time and effective steps are taken by the Accounts office for the early regularization of the expenditure.
 During the review of the Works Register, it should be seen that the amount under objection has been correctly noted in the Register.
 Any more cases of 'excess over estimate' or 'want of estimate' coming to notice during the review will be pointed out to the Accounts office for inclusion in the objectionable items register.
-Further, any other objections, raised by Audit regarding irregular payments will also be recorded in the objectionable items registers till these payments are regularized.
+Further, any other objectionable items registers till these payments are regularized.
 In regard to other miscellaneous objectionable items, it should be seen whether such items reveal any special features to be further investigated in audit.
 Finally, at the time of the check of Appropriation Accounts, it should be seen that the amounts held under objection during the year are correctly shown in the statement of unsanctioned expenditure.